 A: There are many types of sports injuries.
 Sports injuries can involve almost any area of the body.

 We can group most sports injuries into five categories:

-- Bone injuries – including brakes or fracture and “bruising”
+- Bone injuries: Including breaks or fractures and “bruising”

-- Soft tissue injuries – including muscle, ligaments, tendons, cartilage and skin scrapes and bruises
+- Soft tissue injuries: Including muscle, ligaments, tendons, cartilage, skin scrapes, and bruises

-- Overuse injuries – usually involve soft tissue or joints but caused by repetitive activities
+- Overuse injuries: Usually involve soft tissue or joints but are caused by repetitive activities